mjshuff23/aws-cloud-practitioner-essentials/module-4-networking.md

   - **Public Subnet** - Support the customer-facing website
   - **AWS Direct Connect** - Establish a dedicated connection between the on-premises data center and the VPC
 - An AWS account's default Network Access Control List is stateless and allows all inbound and outbound traffic
+- **DNS Resolution** is the translation of a domain name to an IP address
+- *Your company has an application that uses Amazon EC2 instances to run the customer-facing website and Amazon RDS database instances to store customers’ personal information.
+How should the developer configure the VPC according to best practices?*
+  - Place the Amazon EC2 instances in a public subnet and the Amazon RDS database instances in a private subnet
+- **Security Group**'s are stateful and deny all inbound traffic by default
+- **Internet Gateway**'s are used to connect a VPC to the internet
+- **Amazon Route 53** is used to manage the DNS records for domain names

 ## Additional Resources